rahulcodepython/Finance-Tracker-Backend/SRS.md

 - CSV data import functionality (marked as a future feature).

-### 1.4.
-Target Audience

-This document is intended for the following stakeholders:

-- **Backend Developers:** To understand the system architecture, functional requirements, and API specifications for implementation.

-- **Frontend Developers:** To understand the API contract, data models, and authentication flow for integrating the client application.

-- **QA Engineers:** To create test plans and test cases based on the defined requirements.

-- **Project Managers:** To oversee the project scope, features, and development timeline.

 ## 2. Overall Description

 ### 2.1.
 User Personas & Roles

 - **Standard User:** The primary user of the application.
-This user can register, log in, manage their own profile, accounts, transactions, budgets, and view their financial data through dashboards and reports.
+This user can register, log in, manage their own profile, accounts, transactions, budgets, logs, and view their financial data through dashboards and reports.
 All data is scoped to their own profile.

-- **Administrator (System-level):** A potential future role responsible for system maintenance, monitoring application health, and managing system-wide settings.
-This role does not have access to individual user's financial data but can perform administrative tasks.
-For the current scope, all API endpoints are designed for the 'Standard User'.

 ### 2.2.
 Use Case Diagram